seancdavis/heartwood/README.md

 - `page_path`: The full path to the page, including ancestors.
 - `title_path`: Combines all the titles of the ancestors, split by `:`.

-The `Cambium::PageTemplate` class mainly focuses on the field values for a particular page, which it makes available as dynamic methods.
+The `Heartwood::PageTemplate` class mainly focuses on the field values for a particular page, which it makes available as dynamic methods.
 But on the class itself, you have a few methods: